swift502/KrtkusRetro/README.md

 4. Stick the logo and indicator labels onto the case
 5. Done!

 As for keycaps, original Model M keycaps can be used if you 3D printed a switch stem adapter.
-The IBM Model M122 would be especially suitable because it has a 1U enter and backspace keys, and a bunch of blanks you could use for the missing keys.
+The IBM Model M122 would be especially suitable because it has a 1U enter and backspace keys.

 Alternatively, there's plenty of brand new retro-style MX keycap sets out there which should also look great.